 Q. Is municipal election information included in the file?

 A. Municipal, school, and special district election history are included in the voter history spreadsheet only.
 The voter history spreadsheet is included with purchase of the Statewide Voter File (and customized county and legislative district files).

 Q. Why do some residential addresses just contain what appears to be township, range and section information rather than street addresses?

-A. Certain counties use non-standard legal descriptions.
+A. Some counties use legal descriptions for residential addresses in certain instances.
 These descriptions may appear in a format such as the following: 1 S 2 E 3.
 The descriptions are especially common in areas in which many voters reside in areas that do not have street addresses.

 Specific questions about the Statewide Voter File can be directed to (406) 444-5346 or firstname.lastname@example.org.

-The Absentee Ballot Report includes an indicator (True/False) of whether or not a voter is on the absentee list, in the field titled “Is_Permanent_Absentee” .
+The Absentee Ballot Report includes an indicator (True/False) of whether or not a voter is on the Absentee List, in the field titled “Absentee.”